Advise Me

 “The use of walking sticks when exercising or hiking is a great option for every age to avoid injury from falls,” Dr. Smith said.

 Listen to your body: Pay attention to signals your body sends.
 If pain lingers for more than a few days after exercise, this could be a warning sign.
-Stop and see your health care provider if severe pain occurs while working out.
+Stop and see your health care provider for a physical examination if severe pain occurs while working out.

 “Every day, I see people who have gone years with a hip problem that could have been treated but instead have sacrificed years of activities and enjoyment,” Dr. Smith said.
 “If the pain persists, even after conservative care, such as icing, physical therapy, stretching and anti-inflammatory medications, see an orthopedic specialist.”